Large intestine

 Serosa >

-The outermost layer of the large intestine is either an adventitia or a serosa, depending on whether a particular segment of this organ is intra- or retroperitoneal in location.
+The outermost layer of the large intestine is either an adventitia or a serosa, depending on whether a particular segment of this organ is located intra- or retroperitoneally.